Embed Code

 Kill Bill (Wikipedia)

-Kill Bill: Volume 1 is a 2003 American action film written and directed by Quentin Tarantino.
-It stars Uma Thurman as the Bride, who swears revenge on a group of assassins (Lucy Liu, Daryl Hannah, Vivica A. Fox and Michael Madsen) and their leader, Bill (David Carradine), after they try to kill her and her unborn child.
+Kill Bill: Volume 1 is a 2003 American martial arts film written and directed by Quentin Tarantino.
+It stars Uma Thurman as Beatrix "the Bride" Kiddo, a mercenary who swears revenge on a group of assassins (Lucy Liu, Daryl Hannah, Vivica A. Fox and Michael Madsen) and their leader, Bill (David Carradine), after they try to kill her and her unborn child.
 Her journey takes her to Tokyo, where she battles the yakuza.

 Kill Bill: Volume 1